 The General Assembly of Maryland, in 1812, authorized the College of Medicine of Maryland, founded in 1807, "to constitute, appoint and annex to itself three other colleges or faculties, viz., the Faculty of Divinity, the Faculty of Law, and the Faculty of Arts and Sciences," and declared that "the four colleges or faculties thus united should be constituted an University by the name and under the title of the University of Maryland."
-In pursuance of this authority the University was organized in 1813, being one of the oldest chartered universities in America.
+In pursuance of this authority the University was organized in 1813, and is thus one of the oldest chartered universities in America.

-The first faculty of law was chosen in 1813, when David Hoffman was elected professor of law, and published in 1817 "A course of Legal Study Addressed to Students and the Profession Generally," which Justice Story in an article in the North American Review pronounced to be "by far the most perfect system for the study of law which has ever been offered to the public," and which recommended a course of study so comprehensive as to require for its completion six or seven years.
-Regular instruction in law was begun in 1823.
-This was suspended in 1836 for lack of proper pecuniary support and on account of the small number of students who were able or willing to spend the time necessary, when admission to the bar was of little difficulty, to take advantage of the course of Professor Hoffman, whose ideals of legal education were far in advance of his times.
-In 1869 the Law School was reorganized, and in 1870 regular instruction therein was begun.
-From time to time the course has been made more comprehensive and the Board of Instructors increased in number.
-Its graduates now number more than three thousand, and included among them are a large proportion of the leaders of the bench and bar in the State, and many who have attained prominence in the profession elsewhere.
+The first faculty of law was chosen in 1813, when David Hoffman was elected professor of law.
+He published in 1817 "A Course of Legal Study Addressed to Students and the Profession Generally," which Justice Story in an article in the North American Review pronounced to be "by far the most perfect system for the study of law which has ever been offered to the public," and which recommended a course of study so comprehensive as to require for its completion six or seven years.
+Regular instruction in law was begun in 1823, but was suspended in 1836 for lack of proper pecuniary support.
+Hoffman's ideals of legal education were far in advance of his times and in consequence there were but few students able or willing to spend the time required by his course.
+In 1869 the Law School was reorganized, and in 1870 regular instruction therein was resumed.
+Its graduates now number more than three thousand, and included among them are a large proportion of the past and present leaders of the bench and bar in the State, as well as many who have attained prominence in the profession elsewhere.

 Two other law schools, the Baltimore Law School and the Baltimore University of Law, were organized under charters granted by the State of Maryland.
 These two schools, both doing good work and steadily advancing their standards, were consolidated under the name of the Baltimore Law School in 1911.
 In 1913 the Baltimore Law School was in turn merged into the Law School of the University of Maryland.
-On July 1, 1920, the University of Maryland and the Maryland State College were consolidated under the name of the University of Maryland.
+On July 1, 1920, the University of Maryland at Baltimore and the Maryland State College at College Park were consolidated under the name of the University of Maryland.